 Life is hard.
-It's even harder when you're trying to love and be loved by another human being.
-And as much as we try to protect ourselves, the pursuit of love eventually teaches us all a few lessons.
+And, it's even harder when you're trying to love and be loved by another human being.
+And, as much as we try to protect ourselves, the pursuit of love eventually teaches us all a few lessons.
 Listed here are 13 hard truths about relationships that most of us eventually realize with age and lots of experience:

-- People are enigmas.
-The person you thought would never hurt you, and would always support you, will sometimes say and do things to disappoint you.
+1. People are enigmas.
+The person you thought would never hurt you and would always support you, will sometimes say and do things to disappoint you.
 It's called life, and you have to adjust and move on.

-- Your new mate probably won't show you who they really are until they're forced to.
+3. Your partner probably won't show you who they really are until they're forced to.
 People often hide who they are during the preliminary stages of dating to avoid rejection and personal judgment.
 You will likely notice a few unwelcome personality changes over time because no one can disguise their true persona indefinitely.

-- If you cheat on someone, don't expect them to be the bigger, more mature person and simply walk away with a broken heart.
-Some folks won't wait for karma--they will take action and find a way to repay you.
+4. If you cheat on someone, don't expect them to be the bigger, more mature person and simply walk away with a broken heart.
+Some people won't wait for karma; instead, they will take action and find a way to repay you.
 The scary thing is, you have no idea what punishment they might have in store for you, and the punishment hardly ever fits the crime.

-- While it's almost never done, discussing your expectations sooner rather than later is often better for relationship success.
-This allows us to filter out potential bad connections, and avoid wasting precious time.
-Detachment is much easier when an emotional connnection isn't there.
+12. While it's almost never done, discussing your expectations sooner rather than later is often better for relationship success.
+Early discussion allows us to filter out potential bad connections and avoid wasting precious time.
+Detachment is much easier when a strong emotional connnection hasn't been established.

-- Chances are, you won't marry your best friend.
+13. Chances are -- you won't marry your best friend.
 You are more likely to find someone you're attracted to and with whom you share commonalities.
-Over time (probably during a committed relationship) you will learn more about them and become better friends.
+Over time (hopefully during a committed relationship) you will learn more about them and become better friends.
 The problem many people have is expecting a new relationship to feel like a long-time friendship.